A Teenager Says Musk Offered Him $5,000 to Scrub Jet-Tracking Twitter

-A 19-year-college student said Elon Musk offered $5,000 to stop tracking the movements of the Tesla (TSLA) - Get Tesla Inc Report CEO's private jet on a Twitter account.
+A 19-year-college student asked Elon Musk for $50,000 to stop tracking the movements of the Tesla (TSLA) - Get Tesla Inc Report CEO's private jet on a Twitter account.

 Each one of them follows a famous person, most of them in the tech sector, and includes Microsoft's (MSFT) - Get Microsoft Corporation Report Bill Gates and Amazon's (AMZN) - Get Amazon.com, Inc. Report Jeff Bezos.